-Forget Customer Empathy — Do This Instead
+Forget Customer Empathy — Focus on Customer Compassion

 Customer service reps are often taught to be empathic, to put themselves in the customer's shoes.
 But research suggests empathy isn't the skill you're looking for.

 Paul Bloom, Professor of psychology and cognitive science at Yale University, makes a case against empathy in his latest book.

 Customer empathy is the ability to understand and share the feelings of the customer.
 It's often stressed as a crucial social skill to deliver a high quality customer experience.